adentinger/AsteriskSingleUserSandbox/README.md

 ![Account Settings > Inbound Settings page](my-data/README_img/AccountSettings-InboundSettings.png "Account Settings > Inbound Settings page")

 Under the _Advanced tab_, make sure _NAT_ is set to _yes_, since I assume your server will be behind a NAT.
 Setting to _yes_ does not hurt even if your server is not behind a NAT anyway.
-This setting should resolve problems where you are able to call a "real" phone number using VoipMS or receive calls from "real" phone numbers from VoipMS but our Asterisk server can't receive the audio from VoipMS, VoipMS can't receive audio from our Asterisk server, or both.
-(Note that this _doesn't_ fix audio transmission problems between _your phone_ and the Asterisk server ; the port forwarding (explained later) and some of the configuration in `pjsip.conf` fix that.)
+This setting should resolve problems where you calls from a "real" phone number using VoipMS do work, but our Asterisk server can't receive the audio from VoipMS, VoipMS can't receive audio from our Asterisk server, or both.
+(Note that this _doesn't_ fix audio transmission problems between _your phone_ and your Asterisk server ; the port forwarding (explained later) and some of the configuration in `pjsip.conf` fix that.)

 Still under the _Advanced tab_, also activate some of the codecs.
 If you're unsure which codecs to choose, only check _G.711U_ (which is the µ-law/ulaw/mulaw codec).
 The audio codecs are essentially the formats to use to send/receive the audio.
 In case you are interested, I found [this video tutorial on codecs useful when making this project](https://www.youtube.com/watch?v=O7feTItIs0s&list=PLnzEbgyK52Gu9fdVDHburrsG3KBIntXFK&index=37). **Don't forget to click "Apply All"!**